sagun03/task-hub-ui/README.md

 - Revert stash `git stash pop` (resolve conflicts if any)
 - Commit the changes `git commit -m "add custom message here"`
 - git push

+After above Create a Pull Request merging your changes to develop and send that in group chat.